Barry-peter/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script to Display the content of the /etc/passwd file.
+Display the last 10 lines of /etc/passwd